chalatz/100-days-of-code/log.md

 **Today's Progress**: Read about javascript's awful and bad parts.

-**Thoughts:** Godd to know what to avoid in javascript.
+**Thoughts:** Good to know what to avoid in javascript.
 The book also features arrays, regular expressions and methods.
 I believe regular expressions are outside of my goals for now.
 As for the other chapters, they act more like references, so I think I can skip them.
 Besides, when in need of an array functionality or method, I can always look it up at that time.
 So I am done with 'Javascript: the Good parts' for now.

+### Day 7: October 9, Tuesday

+**Today's Progress**: Started the javascript course of [The Odin Project](https://www.theodinproject.com/)

+**Thoughts:** I think The Odin Project is a good place to continue.
+I will be taking the [Javascript course](https://www.theodinproject.com/courses/javascript), but as suggested I will follow the [front end section ](https://www.theodinproject.com/courses/web-development-101#section-the-front-end) of Web Development 101.